August 24, 2017

-We know words are important — it’s pretty obvious that they’re a primary form of communication and used to express thoughts, ideas, insights and emotions.
+We know words are important.
+They’re a primary form of communication and are used to express thoughts, ideas, insights and emotions.
 But the power of words extends well beyond simple expression.

 The words you choose have the capacity to completely direct and change the course of your life.
 The words you use day in and day out – your habitual vocabulary – are what decide your dreams, successes and your ability to bounce back after setbacks.

-Many of us fall into the trap of thinking that we don’t have any control over the way we feel, and that our feelings have been decided by our circumstances.
+Many of us fall into the trap of thinking that we don’t have any control over the way we feel and that our feelings have been decided by our circumstances.
 If someone surprises you with a thoughtful gift, you’re happy.
 If someone cuts you off in traffic, you’re angry.

 Think about the last person who cut you off in traffic.
 If you think, “that person pissed me off,” then feelings of anger, resentment and frustration will bubble up inside you.
 On the other hand, what if you changed that statement?
 What if, instead of deciding that the person pissed you off, you instead chose to think, “that person is so silly”?

+Tony always says, “Change your words, change your life.”
 This is why, during the firewalk at Unleash the Power Within, Tony has all firewalkers chant the word “YES!” before crossing the coals.
 This exercise transforms feelings of fear and the thoughts of “I can’t” into a sense of empowerment and forward momentum.

-Post-firewalk, you’ll question your previous thoughts as the exercise is intended to make you challenge your views, thoughts and perceptions.
+Post-firewalk, you’ll question your previous thoughts – the exercise is intended to make you challenge your views, thoughts and perceptions.
 Rather than thinking how afraid you were, you can practice thinking about how empowered and driven you felt to take on something you initially thought was impossible.